 The elements of compensation for executive officers are base salary, annual cash incentives, long-term equity incentives and additional benefits, some of which are available to most other employees, including a 401(k) plan, health and welfare insurance, and life insurance, some of which allocate payments generally based on an individual's level of annual cash compensation.
-In the case of Mr. Okajima, we pay a benefits adjustment of approximately \$15,000 each year, equally divided monthly and contribute 50% of the premium costs for certain insurance, unemployment, pension and welfare programs, as required by Japanese law.
+In the case of Mr. Okajima, we pay a benefits adjustment of approximately \$16,700 each year, payable on a monthly basis, and contribute 50% of the premium costs for certain insurance, unemployment, pension and welfare programs, as required by Japanese law.
 Executive officers have substantial portions of their compensation at risk for annual and long-term performance, with the largest portion at risk for the most senior executive officers.
-In 2008, we did not provide any material perquisites or personal benefits to our executive officers.
+In 2009, we did not provide any material perquisites or personal benefits to our executive officers.

-Each of our executive officers is party to an employment agreement that provides for an initial base salary that is subject to annual adjustment by an amount mutually agreed by the Board and the executive officer.
+Each of our executive officers is party to an employment agreement that provides for an initial base salary that is subject to annual adjustment in an amount established and approved by the Compensation Committee.
 Each of these agreements also provides that the executive officer may receive incentive bonuses at the discretion of the Board.
 Pursuant to these agreements, each executive officer is required to devote his entire business time, attention, energies, skills, learning and best efforts to further our interests and may not engage in any outside activities that compete in any way with our business.
 Following termination of employment of an executive officer, other than Mr. Okajima, with us, we also have the option to engage such executive officer as a consultant on a quarterly basis.
 Compensation for each quarter of consulting services would be equal to 15% of the executive officer's annual base salary.